splunk/public-o11y-docs/rum/rum-dashboards/rum-custom-dashboards.rst

     :width: 90%
     :alt: This image shows two charts.
 The first chart shows a line chart of custom events and the second chart shows a line chart for page views represented by page.

-With this dashboard kai can monitor custom events and page level metrics.
+With this dashboard Kai can monitor custom events and page level metrics.